pip-services/pip-services-docs/content/en/golang/commons/config/config_params.md

 - **values**: ...interface{} - the tuples to fill a new ConfigParams object.

 Creates a new StringValueMap from a list of key-value pairs called tuples.
-The method is similar to fromTuples but tuples are passed as array instead of parameters.
+The method is similar to fromTuples but tuples are passed as an array instead of as parameters.
 > NewConfigParamsFromTuplesArray(tuples []interface{}) [*ConfigParams]()

-- **values**: []interface{} - a list of values where odd elements are keys and the following even elements are values
+- **values**: []interface{} - list of values where odd elements are keys and the following even elements are values

 Creates a new ConfigParams object filled with key-value pairs serialized as a string.